shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 ## Testing Results
 The best classifer was only able to reach 72% on the test set.

  To do inference on a trained siamese and classifier, run the predict.py file.
-There is a section called "#----DEFINE MODEL PATHS----" where you can modify the paths of the trained models.
+There is a section called `#----DEFINE MODEL PATHS----  ` where you can modify the paths of the trained models.
 The predict.py will do inference using both models of one input image.

 ## Dependencies and Reproducability